Why Subscribe? PFF Signature Stats

 Seem like your quarterback takes forever to get rid of the ball?
 Now you can compare him to his peers and see exactly how long he takes to throw, scramble, or take the sack.
 Additionally, on passes thrown, we show key numbers when the ball is released in less than (and more than) 2.6 seconds.

-Note: this Signature Stat is new for the 2012 season and is not available for past seasons.
+Note: this Signature Stat was new for the 2012 season and is not available for past seasons, outside of 2007 which was recently added.

 Sample article: 2012 Snapshot: Time to Throw